CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     )
     az aks enable-addons --addons @params
     ```
-    {:.important}
-    Please note that this will deploy some additional pods to each available node.

-    Once the add-on has been deployed, it will create a key vault managed identity that is used to communicate back to the Azure Key Vault from the Kubernetes cluster.
+    This will deploy some additional pods to each available node.
+Once the add-on has been deployed, it will create a key vault managed identity that is used to communicate back to the AKV from the Kubernetes cluster.

-1. To get the managed identity, run the following:
+1. To get the managed identity, run the following.
     ```powershell
     $params = @(
         '--name', $aks.name